 But a case of liquidity shortfall can force a bank to sell these assets at a loss and immediately hurt its retained earnings, which is part CET-1 capital.
 In the case of SVB, selling securities at a loss erased a lot of its equity and eventually led to government intervention to prevent full failure.
 We see such risks unlikely with Canadian banks.

-The combination of strong regulation supervision, well-managed risks, and an industry structure favoring big banks largely protect the Canadian banking industry from bank failures.
+The combination of strong regulation supervision, well-managed risks, and an industry structure favouring big banks largely protect the Canadian banking industry from bank failures.

 The immediate fear triggered by SVB has subsided and both the US Federal Reserve and the Federal Deposit Insurance Corp (FDIC) have taken steps to reassure Americans.
 But the longer-term impact of the recent bank failures could lead to U.S. banks reducing their lending activity to offset deposit outflows or further declines in its investments.
 We think that this tightening has increased the risk of, and accelerated the potential onset, of a U.S. recession.